COVID-19: Brunei's sees highest caseload, fatalities in a single day - The Scoop

 Residents do not need to book a slot, but they must bring along their identification card/passport, as well as their BruHIMS number if they have one.

-A mobile vaccination team — specifically for people who are unable to leave their homes — will also go house to house to inoculate the elderly and infirm.
+A mobile vaccination team will also go house to house to inoculate the elderly and infirm.